 They need a dry kit for indoor PE and shorts are required for classes such as Powerwave where the children can get very hot and sweaty!

-- Navy blue t-shirt with school emblem
+- Navy blue t-shirt (school emblem is optional)

 - Blue shorts or skort